blender/blender/doc/python_api/rst/info_gotcha.rst

 Relative File Paths
 ===================

-Blenders relative file paths are not compatible with standard Python modules such as ``sys`` and ``os``.
+Blender's relative file paths are not compatible with standard Python modules such as ``sys`` and ``os``.

-Built in Python functions don't understand blenders ``//`` prefix which denotes the blend file path.
+Built-in Python functions don't understand Blender's ``//`` prefix which denotes the blend-file path.

-A common case where you would run into this problem is when exporting a material with associated image paths.
+A common case where you would run into this problem is when exporting a material with associated image paths:

    >>> bpy.path.abspath(image.filepath)

-When using blender data from linked libraries there is an unfortunate complication since the path will be relative to the library rather than the open blend file.
+When using Blender data from linked libraries there is an unfortunate complication since the path will be relative to the library rather than the open blend-file.
-When the data block may be from an external blend file pass the library argument from the :class:`bpy.types.ID`.
+When the data block may be from an external blend-file pass the library argument from the :class:`bpy.types.ID`.

    >>> bpy.path.abspath(image.filepath, library=image.library)